 Many growers try to rinse or blow off ash.
 I haven’t seen any studies about whether this works, but it couldn’t hurt to try.

 Grape testing at ETS for free guaiacol on grapes is a reliable indicator of smoke damage (except for Syrah, which naturally has high levels).
-Free guaiacol over 0.5 ppb is an index of smoke exposure, not a taint in itself, as Scotch Whisky runs 3,000 -4,000 ppb.
+Free guaiacol over 0.5 ppb is a useful index of smoke exposure, though not a taint in itself, as Scotch Whisky runs 3,000 -4,000 ppb.
 The actual taints are largely unknown.
 In my experience, red wines from grapes with over 1.5 ppb are very difficult to treat, so it is wisest to draw rosé off as quickly as possible, which may later have color added to maintain its appellation as a red wine.

 If you intend to make red wine from grapes, carefully remove all Material Other than Grape: leaves and other plant materials.